-Do I need to introduce Cheesecake?
-Probably not.
-But this Baked Ricotta Cheesecake with Lemon is a game changer.
-So creamy, light, fluffy and packed with flavours, you wouldn’t guess it’s a baked cheesecake!
+This Baked Ricotta Cheesecake with Lemon is super creamy, light, fluffy and packed with flavours.
+You wouldn’t guess it’s a baked cheesecake.
+It is a crowd-pleasing dessert the whole family will love!

 This post may contain affiliate links to products.
 We may receive a commission - at not cost to you - for purchases made through these links.